-However, ignoring the ways in which sexual orientation and gender identity discrimination is grounded in sex stereotypes, numerous judges pre-Bostock opined that discrimination on the basis of sexual orientation or transgender status was distinct from discrimination on the basis of sex stereotypes.
-Bostock rejects the distinction.
-Although the Bostock majority did not rest its holding squarely on sex stereotyping, it nevertheless sanctions that evidentiary route to show discrimination was because of sex.
-The presentation examines judicial treatment of sex stereotyping claims pre-Bostock, particularly as it pertains to LGBTQ+ individuals.
-It further explains why, post-Bostock, preventing employers from relying on sex stereotypes to make employment decisions remains a viable and vital tool to challenge workplace discrimination on the basis of sex.
+However, ignoring the ways in which sexual orientation/gender identity discrimination is grounded in sex stereotypes, numerous judges pre-Bostock opined that discrimination on the basis of sexual orientation or transgender status was distinct from discrimination on the basis of sex stereotypes.
+Although the Bostock majority did not rest its holding squarely on sex stereotyping, it nevertheless continued to sanction that evidentiary route to show discrimination was because of sex.
+The presentation examines judicial treatment of sex stereotyping claims pre-Bostock, particularly as it pertains to LGBTQ+ individuals, and how that decision clarifies a confusing legal landscape.

 Matthew W. Green Jr. is the Alan Miles Ruben and Judge Betty Willis Ruben Associate Professor of Law.
 He teaches first-year contracts and in the area of employment law with an emphasis on disability and LGBTQ+ discrimination.
 Professor Green also developed and teaches a seminar focusing on sexual orientation and gender identity workplace discrimination.
 His published work has appeared in the University of Kansas Law Review, the Berkeley Journal of Employment and Labor Law, the Journal of Gender Race and Justice, and the Hofstra Labor and Employment Law Journal.
 Professor Green also authored a chapter for e-Langdell Press on the topic of sexual orientation and gender identity employment discrimination, and he has testified before the Ohio House of Representatives in support of the Ohio Fairness Act, which would amend and modernize the Ohio Civil Rights Act to protect against discrimination based on sexual orientation and gender identity or expression.